 Some consider the iconic monument of the Roman Empire, not just a must-see site in Rome but the most important attraction in Italy.

-The Colosseum, built to hold up to 80,000 spectators is still the largest amphitheatre ever built.
-Surviving earthquakes, fires, wars, and riots, 2,000 years later it continues to draw a crowd.
+The Colosseum, built to hold up to 80,000 spectators, is still the largest amphitheater ever built.
+Surviving earthquakes, fires, wars, and riots, 2,000 years later, it continues to draw a crowd.

 Once clad in ivory travertine marble, looted over the centuries, The Colosseum was used for the mass entertainment of the people of Rome.
 While the most notable forms of entertainment were gladiator combats and animal fights, the Colosseum could also be flooded for mock naval battles.